4 Foods That May Help Prevent Lung Cancer

-- Add more antioxidants.
+- Add more antioxidants from organic produce.
 Apples, tomatoes and oranges are especially helpful in nourishing the lungs as well as other important body systems.

 - Add carrots, yellow squash and dark, leafy greens for their lung-cancer protective carotenoids.

 - Drink plenty of water to help flush out toxins.

 - Eat whole soy foods – their phytoestrogens may have a protective effect.

-When it comes to vitamin A, keep in mind that dietary carotenoids are your best source.
+When it comes to supplementing vitamin A, keep in mind that dietary carotenoids are your best source.
 While supplemental mixed carotenoids may offer some benefit, you should avoid taking isolated beta-carotene if you are, or were, a smoker – higher doses may actually increase the risk of lung cancer.
 This makes for a good excuse to increase your daily intake of a variety of colors of fruits and vegetables each day.

 Today’s Health Topics